 A 6-week introductory course costs £25 (£20 for children – over 7 years old only).
 After that, you pay as and when you train.
-Current training fees are £5 (£4 for under 16s), family rates are available.
+Current training fees are £5 per session (£4 for under 16s), and family rates are also available.

 What do I do next?